mynew4/cmangos-docs-wiki/WorldDB_structure/Loot_Template.md

 -   Not more than one item from a group may drop at any given time.
 -   If **group chance** is at least 100 then one item will be dropped for sure.
 -   If *group chance* does not exceed 100 then every item defined in group entries has *exactly* that chance to drop as set in [ChanceOrQuestChance](#ChanceOrQuestChance).
 -   If *group chance* is greater than 100 then some entries will lost a part of their chance (or even not be checked at all - that will be the case for all equal-chanced entries) whatever value takes the roll **R**.
 So for some items chance to drop will be less than their [ChanceOrQuestChance](#ChanceOrQuestChance).
-That is *very* bad and that is why having *group chance* &gt; 100 is strictly prohibited.
+That is *very* bad and that is why having *group chance* > 100 is strictly prohibited.
 -   Processing of *equal-chanced* part takes much less time then of *explicitly-chanced* one.
 So usage of equal-chanced groups is recommended when possible.

 So now basic applications of the groups are clear:

 -   Groups with *group chance* of 100% generate **exactly one** [item](#item) every time.
 This is needed quite often, for example such behavior is needed to define a loot template for tier item drop from a boss.
--   Groups with *group chance* &lt; 100 generate **one or zero** [items](#item) every time keeping [chances](#ChanceOrRef) of every item unchanged.
+-   Groups with *group chance* < 100 generate **one or zero** [items](#item) every time keeping [chances](#ChanceOrRef) of every item unchanged.
 Such behavior is useful to limit maximum number of items in the loot.
 -   A single group may be defined for a set of items common for several loot sources.
 This could be very useful for decreasing DB size without any loss of data.
 See [References](#Group_reference) for more details.

 There is no way to have a [reference](#mincountOrRef) as a part of a group.